We're hiring! We have two different but complementary projects -- one funded by NIH, the other by NSF. We need help with both.

 Personal statement: This goes by many names, one of which is the “personal statement," the “research narrative,” "statement of purpose," or “statement of research interests.”
 This is the best way the admissions committee has of evaluating your aptitudes directly.
 Spend a lot of time on it.
 Here are some tips.
 1) Don’t make it too personal.
 Despite its title, we don’t really need to be convinced of your personal commitment to graduate school.
 Or maybe we do, but no amount of telling us you are interested is going to help.
 So omit the stories about the crayfish you kept as childhood pets, about your family trip to the zoo, or about your father who is a veterinarian.
 Almost every prospective biologist has some story that reflects his or her childhood experience with animals or the outdoors.
 Sadly, unless yours makes for particularly compelling reading, it will probably be a distraction.
+Worse, it can be read as evidence of intellectual immaturity.
 2) Demonstrate sophistication.
 Want to impress the committee?
 Demonstrate that you can formulate interesting questions based on your reading of the scientific literature.
 Indicate the kinds of questions that interest you and exactly why you think they are important.
 Describe your own research experience in sufficient detail to make it clear that you understood what questions you were addressing.
 Many students who write very well nevertheless are too vague in their research statements.
 An excellent essay sounds like it was written by a colleague.
 A mediocre one sounds like it was written by an undergraduate who has done well in courses, but isn’t quite sure about what comes next.
 3) Make sure the writing is clear and free of typos.
 Your sentences should be simple and direct.
 Keep them free of spelling and grammatical errors.
 Minimize jargon.
 You’re writing for professional biologists, but most will not be in your field.
 In a related vein - a word you learned from a thesaurus while writing your essay is almost always a bad idea.
 If it rings false, it will sound insincere or arrogant.
 4) Start early and revise often.

 In addition to your application, whether the lab PI is looking for a student with your interests and skills is also very important.
 In programs without formal rotations, this can be the most important determinant of whether you are admitted.
 So if you want to come to our lab, write us early -- generally several months before applications are due.